WebAssembly/spec/proposals/function-references/Overview.md

 ```wasm
 (table 0 (ref $i32-i32))
 ```
 Such a table can neither contain `null` entries nor functions of another type.
 Any use of `call_indirect` on this table does hence avoid all runtime checks beyond the basic bounds check.
 By using multiple tables, each one can be given a homogeneous type.
-The table can be initialised by growing it (provding an explicit initialiser value.
-(Open Question: we could also extend table definitions to provide an explicit initialiser.)
+The table can be initialised with an initializer or by growing it.

 Typed function references are a subtype of `funcref`, so they can also be used as untyped references.
 All previous uses of `ref.func` remain valid:
 ```wasm